Renewable energy debate: Variable renewable energy

 In 2011, the Intergovernmental Panel on Climate Change, the world's leading climate researchers selected by the United Nations, said "as infrastructure and energy systems develop, in spite of the complexities, there are few, if any, fundamental technological limits to integrating a portfolio of renewable energy technologies to meet a majority share of total energy demand in locations where suitable renewable resources exist or can be supplied".
 IPCC scenarios "generally indicate that growth in renewable energy will be widespread around the world".
 The IPCC said that if governments were supportive, and the full complement of renewable energy technologies were deployed, renewable energy supply could account for almost 80% of the world's energy use within forty years.
 Rajendra Pachauri, chairman of the IPCC, said the necessary investment in renewables would cost only about 1% of global GDP annually.
 This approach could contain greenhouse gas levels to less than 450 parts per million, the safe level beyond which climate change becomes catastrophic and irreversible.

 Mark Z. Jacobson says that there is no shortage of renewable energy and a "smart mix" of renewable energy sources can be used to reliably meet electricity demand:

 Because the wind blows during stormy conditions when the sun does not shine and the sun often shines on calm days with little wind, combining wind and solar can go a long way toward meeting demand, especially when geothermal provides a steady base and hydroelectric can be called on to fill in the gaps.

 As physicist Amory Lovins has said:

 The variability of sun, wind and so on, turns out to be a non-problem if you do several sensible things.
 One is to diversify your renewables by technology, so that weather conditions bad for one kind are good for another.
 Second, you diversify by site so they're not all subject to the same weather pattern at the same time because they're in the same place.
 Third, you use standard weather forecasting techniques to forecast wind, sun and rain, and of course hydro operators do this right now.
 Fourth, you integrate all your resources — supply side and demand side..."

-The combination of diversifying variable renewables by type and location, forecasting their variation, and integrating them with despatchable renewables, flexible fueled generators, and demand response can create a power system that has the potential to meet our needs reliably.
-Integrating ever-higher levels of renewables is being successfully demonstrated in the real world:
+The combination of diversifying variable renewables by type and location, forecasting their variation, integration with dispatchable renewables, flexible fueled generators, and demand response has the potential to create a power system that could reliably meet energy needs.
+Integrating ever-higher levels of renewables has had some successful demonstrations in the real world, in previous decades in the real world: